poeck/react-spinning-number/README.md

 ## Configuration

-There props are allowed for the `SpinningNumbers` component:
+There props are allowed for the `SpinningNumber` component:

 | Property    | Required | Type               | Default | Description                                                                                     |
 | ----------- | -------- | ------------------ | ------- | ----------------------------------------------------------------------------------------------- |